nvdla/doc/doc/hw/v1/ias/unit_description.rst

 .. figure:: ias_image27_hyperbolic.png
   :align: center

-  Hyperbolic Function
+  Hyperbolic Tangent Function

-In case of ReLU activation function, it could be implemented in hardware logic.
-In cases of Sigmoid and hyperbolic tangent functions, the non-linear functions, so they are expected to be implemented in look-up table manner (see Section "LUT programming" of Programming Guide document for detail).
+In the case of the ReLU activation function, it could be implemented directly by hardware logic.
+Sigmoid and hyperbolic tangent functions are non-linear functions, so they are expected to be implemented through a look-up table which can be loaded with a function as needed. (see the Section "LUT programming" of Programming Guide document for details).

 Batch Normalization
 ~~~~~~~~~~~~~~~~~~~

-Batch normalization is widely used layer.
+Batch normalization a is widely used layer.
 It can be descripted by
 formula below:

 .. math:: x^{'} = \frac{x - \mu}{\theta}